Oh the town, it climbs the mountain and looks upon the sea

 One of the joys of my early childhood was going with my family to the beaches of New York City, particularly Rockaway and Jacob Riis.
 Getting there was at least half the fun.
 We’d go over the George Washington Bridge, then…

 In September, after one of my occasional trips to Boston, I decided to take a detour to investigate The Great Hunger Museum at Quinnipiac University.
-Friends had told me about the collection hosted at the library on the Hamden Connecticut campus, until last September, when it moved…Continue
+Friends had told me about the collection hosted at the library on the Hamden Connecticut campus, until last September, when it moved into its own building, located about a mile from the main campus.

 Tomorrow is the last Sunday in July, and the day that pilgrims climb Croagh Patrick in County Mayo.
 Has anyone in our group done the climb?
 Has anyone done it barefoot?

 What was the experience like?
-Did you consider it a real pilgrimage or simply a mountain to…Continue
+Did you consider it a real pilgrimage or simply a mountain to climb?…Continue

 In 1970, I met with several other friends and teachers in Dublin.
 One of them had political connections, so we got an audience with the President of Ireland, then Eamon de Valera, at the presidental mansion in Phoenix Park.
 Some of the visit I remember as comic: we arrived at the gate, all six of us, in a car not much bigger than a VW Beetle.I'm sure the guards were used to limos and grand cars coming up to the gate and thought "who are these jokers sitting…Continue